pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 > Pratyush Prakhar (5#1NC#4N) - 11/11/2020

-So, lets just jump right in and start with the enumeration services runnning on the box.
+So, lets just jump right in and start with enumerating services running on the box.

 #### Services Enumeration